dwhall/HeyMac/docs/HeyMacProtocol.md

   </dd>

   <dt><strong>I</strong></dt>
-  <dd>Information Elements:  If 1, a string of IEs follow the Destination Address.
+  <dd>Information Elements:  If 1, a string of one or more IEs
+  follow the Destination Address.
   </dd>

   <dt><strong>S</strong></dt>